 A lipid profile measures your cholesterol and triglycerides levels.
 HDL or high-density lipoprotein is your good cholesterol.
 LDL or low-density lipoprotein is your bad cholesterol.
 High levels of cholesterol and triglycerides can lead to stroke or heart disease.

-Results for all tests are given numerically per units with a normal reference range.
+Results for all tests are given numerically per unit with a normal reference range.

 What to Expect From PSA Blood Test Results

-There are many other blood tests which a doctor might order depending on your medical condition.
+There are many other blood tests that a physician might order depending on your medical condition.
 I have not given a detailed explanation of all of my attached results because I am not a doctor.
-Some of my medical information is taken from Healthline on the internet.
+Some of my medical information is taken from Healthline on the Internet.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.